anushkaj1/Shell/README.md

 ## 2021111008

 - This is an implementation of the command line.
 Various shell commands have been coded manually.
-- The coded commands can be executed to implement in a way similar to that of the Linuz shell.
+- The coded commands can be executed to implement in a way similar to that of the Linux shell.
 - To execute the program, run the command `make` followed by `./jezsh`.
 - The program contains all the functionality required for assignment 2 and also supports input/oputput redirection, i.e. specification 1 for assignment 3.